SciSharp/LLamaSharp/docs/xmldocs/llama.native.nativelibraryconfig.md

 ### **WithSearchDirectories(IEnumerable&lt;String&gt;)**

 Add self-defined search directories.
-Note that the file stucture of the added directories must be the same as the default directory.
+Note that the file structure of the added directories must be the same as the default directory.
 Besides, the directory won't be used recursively.